Lucerne, Switzerland

 ▶ What is Top-Up travel medical insurance?

 A top-up insurance plan is a policy which lets you extend your travel coverage if your trip lasts longer than the number of days covered under your existing policy.
-For example, if you have a 30-day multi trip plan but are planning a 45-day vacation, you’ll need to purchase a 15-day top up travel insurance plan to extend your coverage for this trip.

 ▶ Pre-existing medical conditions coverage